apple/foundationdb/documentation/sphinx/source/perpetual-storage-wiggle.rst

 Summary
 ============
-Perpetual storage wiggle is a feature that lets the data distributor is forced to constantly build new storage teams when the cluster is healthy.
+Perpetual storage wiggle is a feature that forces the data distributor to constantly build new storage teams when the cluster is healthy.
 On a high-level note, the process is like this:

 Order storage servers by process id.
 For each storage server n: